CodeWiseOwl/webcrawler/README.md

 ## Usage
 You could use this script to get the hidden links to website that are not available on the surface.

+## About files
+in webcrawler.py it will crawl the website for text & links

+in for-links-only.py it will only show the links available on the site.

+in for-text-only.py it will only show the text available on the site

 ## Installation

 1. Clone the repository: